 - Colon and Rectal Cancer

-Lawsuits are starting to be filed in qualified retainers relating to the heart drug Valsartan.
+Lawsuits are starting to be filed in cases relating to the heart drug Valsartan.
 The drug recall was announced about a year ago and new carcinogens are still being discovered in this class of medications.
 Around the first 50 of these lawsuits have been consolidated into multi-district litigation in federal court in New Jersey.
 The full impact that drugs like Valsartan had on patients has yet to be determined.
 Although only a handful of lawsuits have been filed so far, it is anticipated that several thousand lawsuits will eventually be filed as patients begin to realize the extent of the harm they have suffered from taking these medications.
 There are several different drugs in the class and each has been found to have been tainted.
 This will further expand the pool of lawsuits.
-The relevant lawsuits recently achieved multi-district status in February 2019 so these qualified retainers are still in the development phase.
-There is not yet any discovery scheduled and any bellwether qualified retainers are still far in the future.
+The relevant lawsuits recently achieved multi-district status in February 2019 so these cases are still in the development phase.
+There is not yet any discovery scheduled and any bellwether cases are still far in the future.
 It is likely that the scope of these lawsuits may change as more is revealed about the character and extent of the contaminants impacting the medications.